dev0x13/pywuffs/README.md

 [![Downloads](https://static.pepy.tech/badge/pywuffs)](https://pepy.tech/project/pywuffs)

 This project is intended to enable using [Wuffs the Library](https://github.com/google/wuffs) from Python code.
-For now, it only provides bindings for image decoding part of the [Auxiliary C++ API](https://github.com/google/wuffs/blob/main/doc/note/auxiliary-code.md) as being of the most interest since it provides for "ridiculously fast" decoding of images of some types.
+For now, it only provides bindings for image and JSON decoding parts of the [Auxiliary C++ API](https://github.com/google/wuffs/blob/main/doc/note/auxiliary-code.md) as being of the most interest since it provides for "ridiculously fast" decoding of images of some types.